Model Independent Bounds on the Non-Oscillatory Explanations of the MiniBooNE Excess: Scenarios for the MiniBooNE excess

 \item in decays (interactions) of known particles produced in the $pA-$collisions, such as $\pi$, $K$, heavy mesons,

 \item by usual neutrinos $\nu_\mu$ in detector or/and surrounding matter along the baseline.

 \end{itemize}

-The beam-dump mode results and $\nu - \bar{\nu}$ results exclude the first possibility.
-The number of excess events in $\nu$ and $\bar{\nu}$ modes corresponds to what is expected for usual neutrinos which implies the same production difference and the same interaction for $X$.
+The beam-dump mode results and the $\nu - \bar{\nu}$ results exclude the first possibility.
+The number of excess events in $\nu$ and $\bar{\nu}$ modes corresponds to what is expected for usual neutrinos which implies the same differences of $X_s$ production and $X_{det}$ interaction as for netrinos.
 Neutral particle decays as sources of $X_s$ are excluded since they are not affected by the magnetic field and beam-dump \cite{Jordan:2018qiy}.
-Thus, we arrive at the conclusion that $X_s$ should be produced in the charged $\pi$, $K$ decays immediately or by neutrinos produced in these decays.\\
+Thus, we arrive at the conclusion that $X_s$ should be produced in the charged $\pi-$ and $K-$decays immediately or by usual neutrinos from these decays.